Sleep inversion

 Individuals with the delayed sleep phase type of the disorder exhibit habitually late sleep hours and an inability to change their sleeping schedule consistently.
 They often show sleepiness during the desired wake period of their days.
-The sleep phase cycles may or may not be impaired depending on the causative issue.
+The sleep phase cycles may or may not be impaired depending on the underlying cause.
 For example, synucleinopathies such as MSA are known for causing REM issues alongside other sleep impairments.